If you don't like where you are in the Power Rankings, play better.

 9. USC: Not unlike Oregon State getting off the carpet, the way USC handled Boston College was enough to suggest it's premature to throw in the white towel for the Trojans' 2013 season.
 Clancy Pendergast's defense has been dominant, for one.
 And just maybe the offense is starting to figure things out.

 10. Utah: Ouch.
 So many "what ifs" from the home loss to Oregon State.
 A great comeback, only to fall in overtime.
 Again, ouch.
 It's probably good news that a visit to BYU is up next.
 That's a big emotional game, and the Utes need to move on from a big emotional game.

-11. Colorado: The grudge match with Fresno State was canceled due to major flooding -- unquestionably the right call, by the way -- so the renewed Buffs were on the sidelines and again will be off this week.
+11. Colorado: The grudge match with Fresno State was canceled due to major flooding -- unquestionably the right call, by the way -- so the renewed Buffs were on the sideline and again will be off this week.
 It will be interesting to see how two consecutive weekends without a game will affect the visit to Oregon State on Sept.
 28. That's a sneaky interesting game.

 12. California: The Bears are the only team in the conference with a losing record, though that is a function of tough scheduling against a pair of ranked Big Ten teams in two of the three weeks.
 If Cal had played Arizona's schedule, it would be 3-0 and we'd be celebrating new coach Sonny Dykes and true freshman QB Jared Goff.
 But, as it is, the 1-2 record stands as the only available body of work.
 And that defense?
 Pretty yucky so far, injuries or not.